ASFHyP3/hyp3-autorift/docs/api_example.md

 }
 ```

-Now, with your JSON jobs definition, you can `POST` to the `/jobs` endpoint to
+With your JSON jobs definition, you can `POST` to the `/jobs` endpoint to
 submit the jobs.

 1. click the green `POST` button next to `/jobs`